Abuse of Minors-Obligation to Report Policy

-- Only currently enrolled students and employees of Goldey-Beacom College have access to the GBC Wireless Network.
-Up-to-date antivirus software must be installed on all PCs and laptops connected to the network.
-All wireless devices must support WPA2 encryption.
+- Only currently enrolled students and staff and faculty currently employed by Goldey-Beacom College have access to the GBC Wi-Fi.
+Up-to-date anti-malware software must be installed on all PCs connected to the network.
+All Wi-Fi devices must support WPA2 encryption.
 If a Windows computer is connected, the GBC user must have administrator privileges to install and run the Cisco security agent.

-- The use of bridges, hubs, routers, switches or other network equipment, which could interfere with the College's Wireless Network, is not permitted on Campus.
+- The use of bridges, hubs, routers, switches or other network equipment which could interfere with GBC Wi-Fi is not permitted on Campus.

-- Users are not permitted to share or tether their wireless connection to another device.
+- Users are not permitted to share or tether their GBC Wi-Fi connection to another device.

-- Users are required to follow the guidelines on the usage of the College's network and the Internet when using the GBC Wireless Network.
+- Users are required to follow the guidelines on the usage of the College's network and the Internet when using GBC Wi-Fi.

-- Misuse of the GBC Wireless Network or not following the approved policies may result in losing complete access to the GBC network.
+- Misuse of GBC Wi-Fi or not following the approved policies may result in losing complete access to the GBC network.

 - All network users are responsible for the integrity of their own individual devices.
 It is each person's responsibility to make certain that his or her device is secured against viruses, worms, hacker attacks, and other intrusions.
 Further, they are responsible for all uses of their device and will held accountable for network traffic originating from their device or traced back to their device's IP address.

-- Users should be aware that connecting to the GBC Wireless Network gives the College the right to investigate cases of harassment complaints, illegal violations, copyright infringement, or network problems in which the OIT staff may need to review email messages, Internet usage, and other computer files on any device which has been configured for use on the Goldey-Beacom College Wireless Network.
+- Users should be aware that connecting to GBC Wi-Fi gives the College the right to investigate cases of harassment complaints, illegal violations, copyright infringement, or network problems in which the OIT staff members may need to review email messages, internet usage, and other computer files on any device which has been configured for use on GBC Wi-Fi.

 - Use of Third-Party Online Services Operated on Behalf of the College

 The College provides currently enrolled students and employees access to various online services operated by third-parties on behalf of the College.
-These include but may not be limited to Microsoft Office 365, OneDrive for Business, Skype for Business (formerly Lync), and Yammer.
+These include but may not be limited to Microsoft Office 365, OneDrive for Business, Skype for Business, Yammer, and Zoom.

-- Only currently enrolled students and employees of Goldey-Beacom College have access to such third-party services.
+- Only currently enrolled students and staff and faculty currently employed by Goldey-Beacom College have access to such third-party services.